MinnPost: Content and format

+Organization

+MinnPost's initial funding of $850,000 came from four families: John and Sage Cowles, Lee Lynch and Terry Saario, Joel and Laurie Kramer, and David and Vicki Cox.

 Personnel

 The founding CEO and editor of MinnPost, Joel Kramer, retired in October 2016.
 On May 1, 2014, Andrew Wallmeyer joined the staff as publisher, reporting to Kramer.
-Wallmeyer served as CEO until 2020, when Tanner Curl was named MinnPost's executive director.
-Susan Albright served as managing editor until retiring in 2021.
+Wallmeyer was CEO until 2020, when Tanner Curl was named MinnPost's executive director.
+Susan Albright was managing editor until retiring in 2021.
 Harry Colbert, Jr., previously of North News and Insight News, was named as the new managing editor.

 Andy Putz is MinnPost's editor.
 Other news staff include Susan Albright (managing editor), Corey Anderson (web editor), Tom Nehil (news editor), and about 25 journalists.
-Full-time staff writers are columnist Eric Black and reporters Peter Callaghan, Solomon Gustavo, Ashley Hackett, Greta Kaul, and Walker Orenstein.

-Board of Directors: Rebecca Shavlik, Chair; Peter Hutchinson, Vice Chair/Treasurer; Jill Field, Past Chair; John Satorius, Secretary; Lee Lynch, Chair Emeritus; Kevin Armstrong, Katie Cole, A.J.
-Colianni, Fran Davis, Jack Dempsey, Jim Erickson, Nancy Feldman, Diane Hofstede, Tom Horner, Jonathan Kealing, Jay Kiedrowski, Barbara Klaas, Joel Kramer, Laurie Kramer, Glenn Miller, Adair Mosley, Max Musicant, Ann Possis, Kari Ruth, Toya Stewart Downey, Karen Schanfield, Chelle Stoner, and Leslie Suzukamo.

-According to Editor & Publisher, opinion pieces — called Community Voices — are signed and nonpartisan.
+According to Editor & Publisher, opinion pieces—called Community Voices—are signed and nonpartisan.

 MinnPost has a news bureau in Washington, D.C.